EthanVeselka/E2E_Pseudo-Lidar/README.md

 Implementing the Pseudo-LiDAR framework from "Pseudo-LiDAR from Visual Depth Estimation:
-Bridging the Gap in 3D Object Detection for Autonomous Driving" for self-driving in PyTorch and TensorFlow, using CARLA simulated data.
+Bridging the Gap in 3D Object Detection for Autonomous Driving" in PyTorch and TensorFlow, using CARLA simulated data.

 This is a flexible framework, meant to allow the addition of various models and the curation of customized,